coditori/bitcoin-price-service/README.md

 # bitcoin-price-service
+I'm trying to:
-I'm trying to get bitcoin-usdt price from Binance Api, then show the price in the response
+1- get bitcoin-usdt price from Binance Api periodically (based on the config) then show the rate in the response rates response.
+2- return the history of any coin based on the passed variable to histories endpoint.
+I prefer "startTime", "endTime" as Binance API because they are in timestamp format and can contain time (not just date)

 ### Data Source (Binance API)
 #### Rate Data